espressif/esp-faq/docs/en/software-framework/peripherals/usb.rst

 What is the stable current output for ESP32-S2's USB interface?
 -------------------------------------------------------------------------------------------------------------------

   The current output capability of the VBUS power line is determined by the power supply, not by the ESP32-S2 chip.
+If the chip is self-powered, please refer to `Self-Powered Device <https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/api-reference/peripherals/usb_device.html#self-powered-device>`__.

 -------------------------